shenlei149/Mathematics/Differential Equations/2004 Mechanical Vibration System Driving Through the Spring.md

 By definition the *gain* is the ratio of the amplitude of the system response to that of the input signal.
 Since $B_1$ is the amplitude of the input we have $g = A/B_1$.

 In the previous note in this session, we worked out the formulas for $g$ and $\phi$, and so we can now use them with the following small change.
-The $k$ on the right-hand-side of equation $(1)$ needs to be included in the gain (since we don’t include it as part of the input).
+The $k$ on the right-hand-side of equation $(1)$ needs to be included in the gain (since we don't include it as part of the input).
 We get
 $$
 g(\omega)=\frac{A}{B_1}=\frac{k}{\left\lvert p(i\omega)\right\rvert}=\frac{k}{\sqrt{(k-m\omega^2)^2+(b\omega)^2}}
 $$